 Ten years ago I was following Tripeace.
 It was a manga, liked well enough by its readers, if a mite too random back in 2008-2011.
 It never really took off in the outlander anglosphere.
 If you want to check it on Wikipedia you have to go to the French Wikipedia site.
 Translated, it sold well in France.
 Was it ever licensed in English?

 Maybe it tried to do too much.

 Post-apocalyptic crossdressing action adventure comedy.
 An incidental spoof on Full Metal Panic‘s Mythril.
-A world destroyed by war over a rare substance that can either power machines or miraculously cure the sick, even bring them back from death’s door.
+A world destroyed by war over a rare substance that can either power machines. be worked into megaton-range bombs or miraculously cure the sick, even bring them back from death’s door.
 A lad, our main character, who has lost all his memories and in a moment of grief, anger and desperation tries a crossdressing bluff against hunter-killer walking tanks.
 A very very angry young girl who works for the eponymous Tripeace….

 So maybe I made up the last one.

 What stuck me was the more subtle play of gendered modes of action behind the comedy of mistaken identity.
 Sure you had the usual Shakespear-ish pastoral comedy stuff – suitably updated for the sci-fi war setting but something odder began to pop up the instant that the girl Shiro developed an admiration crush on the self-confident and resourceful “Nanako from the other, mystery division of Tripeace”.

 In retrospect, this might have been asshat plotting because Shiro -could- be read as a young lesbian and here she is being fooled… Fortunately Tripeace is very, very thin on romance.
 Later there will be increasing amounts of fanservice but for most of the story it is all shonen manga style battles, even if Shiro did far more of it than Nana.